algosup/2022-2023-project-5-algorithmics-Team-4/Specifications/Functional_Specifications.md

 Presentation: Marc is the cellar master of a big champagne house, he's currently preparing the blending of the Best Seller of the house.
 He has the perfect formula to make the best champagne possible, but he has a lot of tanks and he doesn't want to do the calculations by hand.
-He's looking for a software who can help him to mass produce bottles of champagne with the correct proportions, taking stocks and the different tanks he has into account.
+He's looking for software that can help him to mass produce bottles of champagne with the correct proportions, taking stocks and the different tanks he has into account.
 ```

 ### 2. Use Cases